Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Introduction

 \section{Introduction}

-Given a casually-captured monocular RGB video, decomposing its depicted real-world dynamic scene into foreground objects and background is an important task in computer vision, with downstream applications in segmentation and beyond such as in video editing.
-Ideally, we would also reconstruct the geometry and appearance over time, including its frame-to-frame correspondence.
+Given a casually-captured monocular RGB video of a dynamic scene, decomposing it into foreground objects and background is an important task in computer vision, with downstream applications in segmentation and video editing.
+An ideal method would also reconstruct the geometry and appearance over time including frame correspondences.